February 8, 2026

 Building Modern Web Apps in 2026

 In 2026, the best web teams ship faster by using fewer tools.
-Most engineering leaders haven't noticed the consolidation yet.

-Two years ago, building a production web app meant stitching together a router, bundler, state manager, API layer, and deployment pipeline.
+Three years ago, building a production web app meant stitching together a router, bundler, state manager, API layer, and deployment pipeline.
 Each choice carried risk.
 Each integration burned hours.

 That world is gone.